 Room Temperature Storage: Once the oranges are dried, you can keep them for up to a year!
 Store Dried Sliced Oranges in an airtight container or bag, and pull them out whenever you need.
 If you're making these for decorations (like a garland), you'll likely be able to keep that garland and use it again next year!

-The only issue with storing Dried Sliced Oranges is if they're not completely dried.
+The only issue with storing Dried Sliced Oranges is if they're not completely dried, or if they get wet.
 If there is still any moisture in the slices, they will mold.
 Make sure they are thoroughly dried before storing.

 Recipe FAQ

 If you're slicing your oranges too thin, they will start to fall apart while slicing.
 Increase the size of your slice.
-You can also pop them in the freezer for 30-60 minutes to help the orange firm up (without completely freezing) before slicing.
+You can also put the oranges in the freezer for about 1 hour before slicing to help them firm up (without completely freezing).
+It makes slicing easier!

 They're great as a hostess gift, to garnish a cocktail, to make a garland, or to decorate a tabletop.
 They're completely edible as well, so enjoy them as a treat!